mendrik/feather/feather-docs/content/basics/index.md

 ## Widget tree
 Widgets form internally a tree, whenever they are referenced in a template or pushed to a bound array property.
-However they do not align, according to the dom hierarchy in a template.
+However they do not align according to the dom hierarchy in a template.
 What that means is that all widgets in a template will have their parentWidget set to the component creating the template and not the parent tag inside the template.